tderrien/FEELnc/README.md

 Basically, FEELnc users should have the following minimal input files:

-	- Infile.GTF           : input GTF file (e.g cufflinks transcripts.GTF)
+	- Infile.GTF          (-i,--infile)   : input GTF file (e.g cufflinks transcripts.GTF)
-	- ref_annotation.GTF   : GTF annotation file *
+	- ref_annotation.GTF  (-a,--mRNAfile) : GTF annotation file*
-	- ref_genome.FASTA     : genome FASTA file or directory with individual chrom FASTA files
+	- ref_genome.FASTA    (-g,--genome)   : genome FASTA file or directory with individual chrom FASTA files

-* *Note: It is recommended to extract protein_coding transcripts (mRNAs) from the reference annotation file (ref_annotation.GTF) either manually or by using the option :*
+\* *Note: It is recommended to only extract protein_coding transcripts (mRNAs) from the reference annotation file (ref_annotation.GTF) when this information is available, either manually or by using the option :*
-**--biotype transcript_biotype=protein_coding **
+**--biotype transcript_biotype=protein_coding **.
+In doing so, you will not remove lncRNAs overlapping other non-coding RNAs or pseudogenes....

 -------------------------